- Key ingredient in Mexican recipes

 The tomato is a key ingredient in Mexican recipes.
 And is ideal for Salsa Verde, as part of a ‘green alcoholic’ cocktail drink.
 Or when used in a Mexican soup, or as a side dish to roast meals

 Used in many Mexican and Central-American recipes the tomatillo has been used as an ingredient as far back as the Maya and Aztec periods.

-Available from Amazon is great for growing at home and will deliver heavy crops on large determinate vines of rounded berries 1 to 2 inches in diameter enclosed in the thin husk of its extended calyx.
+The tomatillo is great for growing at home and will deliver heavy crops on large determinate vines of rounded berries 1 to 2 inches in diameter.
+Which are enclosed in the thin husk of its extended calyx.

 The fruit ripens to a yellow colour, and has a delicious, sweet-tart flavour.
 Unique garden variety that’s very popular in Mexican cuisine.
 Matures 65-75 days from germination.

 - Grow on under cooler conditions and when about 8 inches tall, either plant in their growing position in the greenhouse.